-Prefatory note: A number of the references in this item discuss the decision of Massachusetts to include perceptions of the size of healthcare disparities in its Medicaid pay-for-performance program.
+Prefatory note: A number of the references in this item discuss the Massachusetts program of including perceptions of the size of healthcare disparities in its Medicaid pay-for-performance program.
 At the time this page was first created it appeared that the Massachusetts program would measure disparities in terms of absolute differences between rates.
 Depending on whether the particular type of care at issue is one with generally low or generally high rates, improvements in care would tend either to increase or decrease absolute differences.
 Ultimately, the Massachusetts program decided to rely on the between-group variance (BGV) to measure healthcare disparities.
 The BGV tends to behave like the absolute difference between rates.
 And it would turn out that rates for the types of care examined in the program were in ranges where higher care rates tended to be associated with lower disparities.
 Thus, as with the absolute difference, in this setting the BGV would tend to decrease as the level of care increased, with the potential to cause the program to reward high-performing hospitals for perceived (though not necessarily actual) more equitable allocation of care.
 Since better performing hospitals tend to have fewer patients from disadvantaged groups, the result could well be to divert resources away from those serving large numbers of patients from disadvantaged groups and contribute to healthcare disparities.
 In addition, aspects of the BGV calculation tend to cause the BGV value to increase as the proportion of patients from disadvantaged groups increases, up to the point where the disadvantaged groups comprise 50% of patients.
 Thus, in setting where disadvantaged groups comprise less than 50% of patients, rewarding hospitals for low BGV scores would also tend to divert resources away from hospitals serving large numbers of disadvantaged patients, again, for reasons unrelated to any actual difference in equitable allocation of care within particular hospitals.
 This issue is addressed more fully in Between Group Variance sub-page of the Measuring Health Disparities page of this site.

 In some respects, the misunderstandings concerning the measurement of health disparities detailed on the Measuring Health Disparities (MHD), Mortality and Survival, and Scanlan’s Rule (SR) pages of this site may have limited practical implications.
 To be sure, considerable resources are wasted in the study of disparities without recognition of the way observed patterns of differences between rates tend to be affected by the prevalence of an outcome.
 But the misunderstandings in the research do not have an obvious effect on health policy.
 That is, notwithstanding the flawed research, policymakers are likely to continue to do the usually sensible things that seem likely to improve the health both of society at large and of the disadvantaged elements of society, even if the results of such actions with regard to health disparities are almost invariably misread.
 It is doubtful, for example, that anyone would suggest abandoning programs like the immensely successful Back-to-Sleep program, because, contrary to expectation, it appeared to increase relative differences in SIDS rates.
 See reference 1 (Comment on Pickett AJPH 2005).